-The Green Paper also doesn't say anything about the future of Investment Zones and Freeports, which is surprising given that these are only just getting underway and were key parts of the previous administration's approach to industrial development.
+The Green Paper also doesn't say anything about Investment Zones or Freeports, which is surprising given that these are only just getting underway and were key parts of the previous administration's approach to industrial development.
+The Budget however, a couple of weeks later, did confirm that they will go ahead as planned.